BTEC Higher National Certificate or Diploma in Healthcare Practice (Healthcare Management)

 12: Entry requirements and admissions

 The City College is required by Pearson to ensure that every student we enrol has a reasonable expectation of success on the programme.
-All applicants must be at least 18 years of age.

 - A relevant BTEC Level 3 qualification

-- A GCE Advanced Level profile that demonstrates strong performance in a relevant subject or adequate performance in more than one GCE subject.
+- A GCSE Advanced Level profile that demonstrates strong performance in a relevant subject or adequate performance in more than one GCE subject.
 This profile is likely to be supported by GCSE grades A* to C and/or 9 to 4 (or equivalent) in subjects such as Maths and English

 - Other related Level 3 qualifications